 Help your kid feel like a superhero with this safe and fun science experiment that creates an electrical charge that's like a mini lightning bolt!
 Safe, tame, but fun.

 Want to spark your third grader's interest in gardening?
 Help him make popsicle stick fairies to decorate an enchanting garden oasis.

-Try this experiment to give your second grader a more "solid" understanding of how temperature affects the states of matter.
+Try this experiment to give your curious kid a more "solid" understanding of how temperature affects the states of matter.

 The next time you've got a restless second grade earth scientist on your hands, use this experiment to demonstrate crystals and make a tasty treat, too!